peijutsai/Angular-directives/README.md

      <input type="text" appNumberOnly [allowDecimal]="true" [allowNegative]="true"/>
   ```

-3. Can pass min and max numbers to determin if the number is valid or not
+3. Can pass min and max numbers to determine if the number is valid or not

 ```html
      <input type="text" appNumberOnly [max]="4" [min]="1"/>